 Course Overview and Goals:

-A formal Information session will be held on October 8th, 2024, and applications will open in the spring of 2025.
 For questions, please email the program director, Eliza Thompson Ed.S, CCC-SLP

 Information about partnerships are on the way!
 Check back with us soon!